 Like the Kona, the Chevrolet Bolt EV got a makeover for the 2022 model year and a significant price drop (more than $5,000).
 While the stuff under the hood remains mostly unchanged, the interior and exterior styling has been improved significantly.
 Other new features include a 10.2-inch touchscreen, more comfortable front seats, Apple CarPlay and Android Auto wireless compatibility, and a suite of standard safety features.
 Maybe most impressively, the Bolt EV has a 259-mile driving range.
 In terms of cost versus range, you won’t find a better deal.
 For comparison, the best-selling Tesla Model 3 has a 334-mile range but is almost twice as expensive.

-The Bolt EUV is a new Chevy offering for 2022.
+The Bolt EUV is a newer Chevy offering that came on the market last year.
 Longer in length than its sister model, it boasts more interior space than most other affordable EVs.
 This includes a roomier back seat, ideal for families often carrying passengers.
 Despite its larger size, the Bolt EUV has nearly the same range as the EV.

 In the market for a new car?
 Download our Car Buying Guide for help navigating every step of the process.

 Visit AAA’s Electric Vehicle platform for more information on these cars of the future.

 15 Thoughts on “The Cheapest EVs of 2023”

 If you live in a apartment complex it would be impossible to charge your vehicle.
 A good example is co op city.
 Can anyone tell me how can people charge their car when you have lots of apartments in many buildings.
 Where is the power coming from?